MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-customapp-to-kusto.md

    :::image type="content" source="./media/stream-real-time-events-from-customapp-to-kusto/eventstream-data-preview.png" alt-text="Screenshot showing the eventstream data preview." lightbox="./media/stream-real-time-events-from-customapp-to-kusto/eventstream-data-preview.png" :::

-## Add a KQL database destination to the eventstream
+## Add a KQL Database destination to the eventstream

 While the custom application is streaming events into your eventstream, you can add and configure the **KQL Database** destination to receive the events from your eventstream.
 Follow the steps below to add the **KQL Database** destination.